Donate or Volunteer

 Back to Top

 Consider becoming a volunteer at the University of Chicago Medicine.
 To become a volunteer, your first step is to submit an application.
-We will contact you within three weeks of receiving your application to set up an interview if a volunteer opportunity is available.
+We will contact you within 7-10 business days of receiving your application to set up an interview if a volunteer opportunity is available.
 Please note that we are unable to accommodate group volunteering.

 Download a volunteer application and begin your path to volunteering (PDF)

 You must be in good health, willing to complete and receive an annual tuberculosis (TB) test and influenza vaccination on annual basis, willing to commit to four hours of service per week, and at least 16 years old.
 Volunteer candidates must complete an application and interview, and must pass health-screening tests for tuberculosis, measles, German measles, chickenpox, and illegal drugs.